Quotas and limits

 Each quota represents a maximum number for a particular type of resource that you can create, if that resource is available.
 It's important to note that quotas don't guarantee resource availability.
 Even if you have available quota, you can't create a new resource if it is not available.

-For example, you might have sufficient quota to create a new regional, external IP address in the us-central1 region.
+For example, you might have sufficient quota to create a new regional, external IP address in a given region.
 However, that is not possible if there are no available external IP addresses in that region.
 Zonal resource availability can also affect your ability to create a new resource.

 Situations where resources are unavailable in an entire region are rare.
 However, resources within a zone can be depleted from time to time, typically without impact to the service level agreement (SLA) for the type of resource.
 For more information, review the relevant SLA for the resource.